bw4sz/plant_dist/README.md

 Repository Contents:

 Data/: Data files for the analysis.
 Files underwent significant taxonomy cleaning and name standardization.

+To convert the raw data into cleaned data, see FilterData.R

 Final files are in /cleaned.
 The transects.csv hold the flowering data for each elevation transect.
 The interactions_all.csv contains hummingbird visitation data to all plants at the site.
 See GenerateInteractions.Rmd for creating a Gesneriaceae only list.

 GenerateInteractions.Rmd: Create the poisson interaction model for niche overlap among hummingbird species